TyrfingMjolnir/swift-talk-backend/README.md

 Remember to set up nginx or HAProxy as only TCP/IP port as a reverse proxy for swift-talk-backend to avoid piping all your data through localhost

+If you ever try this, please run in instruments, otool, and strace, and write about your findings, does this really make a difference?
+In theory it should give you way more clock cycles to work with.

 ### Compiling Assets

 Make sure to have browserify installed, then run: